qns7/macOS.qotfiles/README.md

 My goal was/is to have three modifiers (or modifier-pairs) which together with the available action keys control my whole system:
 _Control_, _Globe/fn_ and _Option+Command_.

 I will now list some important hotkey categories with a selection of their according hotkeys - to get an idea of the 'system' - I deliberately don't list all the ones you can find in the dotfiles, because they are mostly too specific to me and my peculiar setup.
-Features that are stock in macOS I will write **Capitalized And Bold**.
+Features that are stock in macOS but mostly remapped I will write **Capitalized And Bold**.

 ### space and display management ###